American Gold Star Mothers: Current membership and charter

 Gold Star Mothers listen as Army Chief of Staff Gen. Mark A. Milley (not pictured) offers remarks during the 80th Gold Star Mother's Day commemorative ceremony at Arlington National Cemetery in Arlington, Va., September 25, 2016.

 The AGSM is a private 501(c)(3) nonprofit organization that sets its own rules for who is allowed to become a member.
 The current charter, held under Title 36 § 211 of the United States Code, was established on June 12, 1984.

 Today, membership in American Gold Star Mothers is open to any woman who was a U.S. citizen or legal resident of the U.S. or its Territories or Insular Possessions at the time their child (or adopted child) was inducted into military service and whose child (or adopted child) has died or has become missing in action while in the United States Armed Forces (or died later as the result of such service).
 Membership is not contingent on whether the child was killed in action or on the theater of operation or the time period of the service (which differs from distinctions made by the Department of Defense, which confers special status to service in particular periods of time and particular hostile operations).
 Non-adoptive stepmothers are also eligible for membership if they assumed responsibility for the child before the age of fifteen and raised them.
 Husbands and children of Gold Star Mothers are eligible to join as Associate Members.
 Honorary membership is available to mothers who were not citizens or legal residents at the time their child was inducted.
 Associate Members and Honorary Members cannot vote or hold official positions (and are not required to pay dues).

 AGSM is made up of local chapters, which are organized into departments.
 Five members are required to start a local chapter.
 If no local chapter is available, a woman may join the organization as a member at large.

 Just as when it was founded, AGSM continues to concentrate on providing emotional support to its members, doing volunteer work with veterans in general and veterans' hospitals in particular, and generally fostering a sense of patriotism and respect for members of the Armed Forces.
+The AGSM works together with Wreaths Across America fundraising for veteran’s graves as well as Vietnam War 50th anniversary recognition and provides financial-assistance grants for members who are facing hardships or natural disasters.